heondo/didactic-telegram/README.md

 ### Todos

-- Stop using the same image
 - Add loading message for different redux states
 - Get extra meridian points data
 - Refix settings page and figure out the sign out button positioning
 - Ask dad what details to show on the page
-- Add note feature for the points
-- Limit file size for image upload
 - Figure out why loading large tab screens take so long and how to work around that
+- ~Add note feature for the points~
+- ~Limit file size for image upload~
+- ~Stop using the same image~
 - ~Trying to figure out the design for the upload image image.~
 - ~Swiping between the different points.
 Probably makes the most sense to use the tab swipe component~